-Personnel expenditures in support of program delivery account for the largest proportion of SSHRC's planned operating expenditures (approximately 70% of available operating authorities and planned operating expenditures for 2015-16).
-The personnel expenditures for the first quarter of 2015-16 are generally in line with the previous year's first quarter spending.
-The decrease of \$601,000, under the standard object "Other subsidies and payments," is due to a prior year one-time transition payment for implementing salary payments in arrears by the Government of Canada.
+Personnel expenditures in support of program delivery account for the largest proportion of SSHRC's planned operating expenditures (approximately 67% of available operating authorities and planned operating expenditures for 2015-16).
+The year-to-date increase of \$0.9 million is the result of long-term vacancies being filled.
+The decrease of \$0.5 million in "Other subsidies and payments" is due to a 2014-15 one-time transition payment for implementing salary payment in arrears by the Government of Canada.

-First Quarter Non-Personnel Operating Expenditures
+Third Quarter and Year-to-Date Non-Personnel Operating Expenditures

 Non-personnel operating expenditures include all other operating costs related to the support of program delivery.
 A significant proportion of these costs relate to funding opportunity competitions that take place predominantly during the final quarter of the fiscal year.
 Total non-personnel expenditures to date in 2015-16 are generally consistent with last year.
-Increased expenditures (\$142,000) for rentals during the first quarter of this fiscal year, related to the timing of payments for rentals not occurring in the comparative period of the previous fiscal year.